submissions are open from February 22nd - March 10th.

 HOW TO SUBMIT

 - All pitches and submissions should be sent to email@example.com with the word ‘pitch’ or ‘submission’ in the subject line.
+All submissions will receive a response by April 1st.

 - For pitches, tell us in 2-3 paragraphs what you want to write about and why.
-Include the main topic(s) you will cover, why it’s important, a suggested title, and 2-3 relevant examples of recent work alongside a short bio.
+Include the main topic(s) you will cover, why it’s important, a suggested title, and 2-3 relevant examples of recent work alongside a short bio (5-50 words).
 If you do not have any recent relevant work, please submit a full or partial draft instead.
 Pitches without relevant work samples are unlikely to be commissioned.

 Do you accept previously published work?